Medical Evolution

 Will my insurance pay for a "Global" digital subscription?

 Usually, no. While insurance covers individual "sick visits," they rarely reimburse the monthly "membership fees" associated with boutique direct primary care (DPC) or concierge services.
-These are typically paid out-of-pocket by the consumer.

 Author’s Insight